Modern Classic Villa Interior Design

 Gentle lights shine into the pool from the roof.
 A few simple straw furniture fill the area around the pool.
 There is also a fireplace and TV next to the pool which can be used as a sitting area.

-The client wanted a pool garden so we added a small space lined up with the walls for the garden.
+The client wanted a pool garden so we added a small space lined up with the walls of the garden.

 On the right is the dining room.
 The wall decorations are the main feature in this room.
 We had to use a square table because of the square shape of the room.
 For an Arab family, known for their hospitality, we had to consider more than enough chairs around the table, therefore we suggested a table with 14 chairs around it.